 As I mentioned much earlier, my father was born in the Bronx into an Ashkenazi Jewish family that immigrated to America from Poland/Russia in 1913, probably to escape religious oppression.

 Luigi presented my father with a photograph of Pio and explained that pilgrims traveled from all parts of the world to visit the Italian town of San Giovanni Rotondo, where Pio had lived in a monastery until his death in 1968.
-(Pio existed in a small, sparse dormitory-like room in which he battled the devil most nights, emerging bruised and bloodied most mornings—this in addition to the blood that constantly streamed from both palms.)
+(Pio existed in a small, sparse dormitory-like room in which he battled the devil most nights, emerging bruised and bloodied most mornings—this in addition to the blood that constantly streamed from both palms and both feet.)

 Even in death, Luigi continued, Padre Pio possessed magical healing powers.